Do you know what the difference is between successful and unsuccessful businesses?

 - Serve your customers with what they really need

-Voice of the Customer Methodologies to Capture Feedback
+Voice of the Customer Methodology

 You can choose to perform this for either a particular customer or for a group of customers with some common attributes.
-Usually executed in person, on the phone, or through email.
+This is usually executed in person, on the phone, or through email.

 While the cost of in-person interviews is the highest among all forms of interview, it is still considered to be the most useful form for building trusting customer relationships.
 This is because customers perceive this type of interaction as more personal.

 The use of live chat is not limited to listening to customers complaints and resolving them.
 It is also a good tool to capture Voice of the Customer data.
-For this, you can schedule a follow-up survey of all the customers connecting with you through a chat, like the one shown in the image below.
-You can use HubSpot Messages to get live chat up-and-running on your website.
+For this, you can schedule a follow-up survey of all the customers connecting with you through a chat.

 Social media is a potent ingredient of the feedback cocktail, as it provides you the opportunity to have a two-way communication with your customers.

 On any of the most commonly-used social platforms like Twitter, Facebook, or LinkedIn, you can tap into relevant ongoing conversations, connect with those customers by actively participating, or quietly listen (while lurking and taking notes).

 While a good way to gather feedback, look for trends, and create stories, it may be more challenging to turn this into hard data.
-But you are now hearing feedback -- direct and unfiltered -- from customers.
+But you are now hearing feedback — direct and unfiltered — from customers.

-Your website is a great place for you to capture the voice of customer data.
-Besides chat and on-site surveys, another way to collect this data is by analyzing your customer behavior on the website.
-You can do it in a jiffy by leveraging tools like heatmaps, scrolls, and visitors recordings.
+Your website is a great place for you to capture Voice of Customer data.
+Besides chat and online surveys, another way to collect this data is by analyzing your customer behavior on the website.
+You can do it by leveraging tools like heat maps, scrolls, and visitors recordings.

 Moreover, 86% of visitors hesitate to purchase from a business that has online negative reviews.
 With such statistics, it becomes crucial to not just ensure positive reviews, but also handle negative reviews.

-Net Promoter Score (NPS) is a management tool that is used to measure the loyalty of a company's customers.
+Net Promoter Score (NPS®) is a management tool that is used to measure the loyalty of a company's customers.
 This customer loyalty metric was developed by Fred Reichheld, Bain & Company, and Satmetrix Systems.

 NPS gives you quick and reliable feedback from customers.
 The way the system works is easy.
 Customers need to answer this simple question on a scale of 0–10: